mnot/I-D/httpbis-retry/draft.md

 ### QUIC

-The QUIC specifications don't say anything about the replay risk of 0RTT.
+{{!I-D.ietf-quic-tls}} Section 7.2 says this about the risks of replay during the 0RTT handshake:

+> If 0-RTT keys are available, the lack of replay protection means that restrictions on their use are necessary to avoid replay attacks on the protocol.
+>
+> A client MUST only use 0-RTT keys to protect data that is idempotent.
+A client MAY wish to apply additional restrictions on what data it sends prior to the completion of the TLS handshake.
+A client otherwise treats 0-RTT keys as equivalent to 1-RTT keys.
+>
+> A client that receives an indication that its 0-RTT data has been accepted by a server can send 0-RTT data until it receives all of the server’s handshake messages.
+A client SHOULD stop sending 0-RTT data if it receives an indication that 0-RTT data has been rejected.
+>
+> A server MUST NOT use 0-RTT keys to protect packets.

 # Discussion {#discussion}

 ## Automatic Retries In Practice {#auto_retry}

-In practice, it has been observed (see {{current}}) that some client (both user agent and intermediary) implementations do automatically retry requests.
+In practice, it has been observed (see {{current}}) that some client implementations (both user agent and intermediary) do automatically retry requests.
 However, they do not do so consistently, and arguably not in the spirit of the specification, unless this vague catch-all:

 > some means to detect that the original request was never applied

 is interpreted very broadly.

 On the server side, it has been widely observed that content on the Web doesn't always honour HTTP idemotency semantics, with many GET requests incurring side effects, and with some sites even requiring browsers to retry POST requests in order to properly interoperate.
-(TODO: refs / details from Patrick and Artur).

 Despite this situation, the Web seems to work reasonably well to date (with [notable exceptions](https://signalvnoise.com/archives2/google_web_accelerator_hey_not_so_fast_an_alert_for_web_app_designers.php)).

 The status quo, therefore, is that no Web application can read HTTP's retry requirements as a guarantee that any given request won't be retried, even for methods that are not idempotent.
 As a result, applications that care about avoiding duplicate requests need to build a way to detect not only user retries but also automatic retries into the application "above" HTTP itself.

 ## Replays Are Different {#replay}

-TCP Fast Open {{?RFC7413}}, TLS/1.3 {{?I-D.ietf-tls-tls13}} and QUIC {{?I-D.hamilton-early-deployment-quic}} all have mechanisms to carry application data on the first packet sent by a client, to avoid the latency of connection setup.
+TCP Fast Open {{?RFC7413}}, TLS/1.3 {{?I-D.ietf-tls-tls13}} and QUIC {{?I-D.ietf-quic-transport}} all have mechanisms to carry application data on the first packet sent by a client, to avoid the latency of connection setup.

-The request(s) in this first packet might be _replayed_, either because the first packet is lost and retransmitted by the transport protocol in use, or because an attacker observes the packet and sends a duplicate at some point in the future.
+The request(s) in this first packet might be _replayed_, either because the first packet (now carrying a HTTP request) is thought to be lost and retransmitted, or because an attacker observes the packet and sends a duplicate at some point in the future.

-At first glance, it seems as if the idempotency semantics of HTTP request methods could be used to determine what requests are suitable for inclusion in the first packet of various 0RT mechanisms being discussed (as suggested by TCP Fast Open).
-For example, we could disallow POST (and other non-idempotent methods) in 0RT data.
+At first glance, it seems as if the idempotency semantics of HTTP request methods could be used to determine what requests are suitable for inclusion in the first packet of various 0RTT mechanisms being discussed (as suggested by TCP Fast Open).
+For example, we could disallow POST (and other non-idempotent methods) in 0RTT data.

-Upon reflection, though, the observations above lead us to believe that since any request might be retried (automatically or by users), applications will need to have a means of detecting duplicate requests, thereby preventing side effects from replays as well as retries.
-Thus, any HTTP request can be included in the first packet of a 0RT, despite the risk of replay.
+Upon reflection, though, the observations above lead us to believe that since any request might be retried (automatically or by users), applications will still need to have a means of detecting duplicate requests, thereby preventing side effects from replays as well as retries.
+Thus, any HTTP request can be included in the first packet of a 0RTT, despite the risk of replay.

 Two types of attack specific to replayed HTTP requests need to be taken into account, however: